 We continue Paul Ramsay’s philanthropic legacy through a shared commitment to break cycles of disadvantage in Australia by investing in partnerships for potential.

 Our team bring to this challenge their diverse perspectives and experience.

 Ilana Atlas AO

-Before her 10 year career at Westpac, Ilana was a partner at law firm Mallesons Stephen Jacques (now King & Wood Mallesons).
+Before her 10-year career at Westpac, Ilana was a partner in law firm Mallesons Stephen Jaques (now known as King & Wood Mallesons).
 In addition to her practice in corporate law, she held a number of management roles in the firm including Executive Partner, People and Information, and Managing Partner.